 - Considerations will be made to create safe walk-to-school zones and avoid hazards

 How does Lindbergh determine bus stop locations?

-The Lindbergh Schools Transportation Department is diligent to consider all factors when preparing and updating school bus routes.
+The Transportation department is diligent to consider all factors when preparing and updating school bus routes.
 The top priority is always the safety of students.

 Other factors include: